SeanShubin/documentation/end-to-end-tests-here.md

     - actively remove
 - enumerate what we consider reasons to tolerate an end to end test, including a plan to obviate such reasons in the future

-## Sean's proposal
+## Proposed addition to standards
-- Any test other than a logic, boundary, or configuration test will not be added until the floor has been made aware of perceived reason for such a test and had a chance to respond.
+- Before adding any test other than a logic, boundary, or configuration test, make the floor aware of the reasons you think it is necessary.
-- Responses may include opposing reasons, help with refactoring the design to eliminate the need for another type of test, help with knowledge of how it could be tested differently.
+- Only add the test if the floor is unable to give you adequate support to address those reasons.
+- Types of support
+    - Technical, if you don't know how to get proper coverage with a logic, boundary, or configuration test
+    - Refactoring, if the reason for the test is to compensate for an architectural issue.

 ## More precise definitions
 - logic, boundary, and configuration tests